 Over the course of 20 years Pfizer invested more than $1 billion into the discovery, development and commercialization of Xeljanz.
-This extensive effort included screening hundreds of thousands of our compounds in our proprietary file to identify a lead molecule, preparing more than 1,000 variations of our original lead molecule in order to come up with one investigational compound, and over the course of a decade, conducting one of the largest clinical trial programs in rheumatoid arthritis at the time, encompassing more than 5,000 patients in over 550 locations in more than 40 countries in order to evaluate the safety and efficacy of the Xeljanz compound.
+This extensive effort included screening hundreds of thousands of compounds in our proprietary file to identify a lead molecule, preparing more than 1,000 variations of our original lead molecule in order to come up with one investigational compound, and over the course of a decade, conducting one of the largest clinical trial programs in RA at the time, encompassing more than 5,000 patients in over 550 locations in more than 40 countries in order to evaluate the safety and efficacy of the Xeljanz compound.

 - Pfizer believes it first became aware of the JAK pathways at a scientific conference in 1993 in which John O'Shea, MD, presented experimental findings about the JAK3 enzyme.
 Dr. O'Shea's findings were also published in 1994.
 This research was in the public domain, and thus widely accessible.

 - At that time, Pfizer was exploring potential immunosuppressant agents in the field of transplantation.
 Thus, between 1993 and 1996, Pfizer began exploratory biology that ultimately led to the discovery of the Xeljanz® molecule (tofacitinib).